 When customers love something, you hope they’ll let you know.
 But more often than not, they’ll be more vocal about their displeasure.
-(You likely know this already — you’ve been to the customer service rodeo before.)
 However, when it comes to launching a mobile app, you now have a new outlet to monitor when it comes to reviews and customer feedback.

 First thing’s first: understand that monitoring these reviews is something you should absolutely do in order to improve your people’s experience with your mobile app.
 In order to avoid any negative reviews during your initial launch, one thing is for certain: you need to set up clear expectations for what your app actually does.

 When you host an application on the Google Play Store or the Apple App Store, you have the ability to input information about the app itself.
 This can be in the form of some simple data or even a synopsis of the purpose of your application.
 This helps you to avoid those reviews that contain customer complaints about their expectations of the app being different from what the app actually offers them.

 Are there geographic limitations to your app?
 Let potential users know.
 Are there specific requirements to make the app useful?
 Let people know.
 Set up expectations right at the beginning to avoid unnecessary frustration.

 Including a visual aide is extremely important.
 According to Inc., communication in 2018 will be about 84 percent visual.
 On the Google Play Store, app developers can include screenshots and marketing images that explain the purpose of the app they’re publishing, as well as offer a visual representation of the app itself.